Heating and cooling by radiant systems

 On cool days, the warmth of the sun is felt to be very pleasant and direct.
 Based on a comparable principle, the radiant heat from ceiling heating acts on people and the room from above.
 Objects in the room and all areas surrounding the room are heated evenly by the heat radiation from the ceiling heating.
 Since the floor is thermally insulated, the radiant heat from the ceiling is absorbed there and the floor surface is slightly warmer than the room temperature.
 The result: cold feet are not to be feared with ceiling heating.

-Since the surface temperature of the ceiling is only slightly higher than the room temperature, there is no perceptible thermal effect.
+Since the surface temperature of the radiant ceiling is only marginally higher than the room temperature, there is no perceptible thermal effect.
 The warm air rising upwards does not heat the room; the temperature is controlled almost exclusively by means of radiant heat.

 Thermal Distribution Radiant Ceiling Heat